I remember the first canvas print I ordered of a landscape image I took of a river rolling along a cliffside.

 Unfortunately for me, I rushed through the process and ended up getting a print that now hides under my bed in a plastic tub with several other prints that I've grown to hate.

-So, in the spirit of helping you avoid the same problems, I've come up with a few tips to help you get the best possible canvas prints.
+So, in the spirit of helping you avoid the same problems, I've come up with a few tips to help you get the best canvas print.

 Is It Really Wall-Worthy?